zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

                 'Improper Format' in e.message_dict['name'] and "PP can't be higher than Max PP" in e.message_dict['__all__'])
 ```

-> To end this process lets utitlize the Django python shell to create a move to make relationships with.
+> To end this process Let's utitlize the Django python shell to create a move to make relationships with.

 ```bash
 # enter shell